 All Roomba cleaners have a battery.
 Furthermore, they come with a home base, have brushes that sit underneath, and rely on wheels to travel from room to room.
 All these parts are susceptible to some form of error.

 For instance, the battery on the Roomba cleaner might overheat, resulting in a battery error.
-Moreover, the wheels and the brush that sit under Roomba can collect dirt particles and hair.
-These particles can jam the device’s brush as well as its wheels.
+The wheels and the brush that sit under Roomba can collect dirt particles and hair.
+These particles can jam the device’s brush and wheels.
 As a result, your Roomba cleaner might stop working.

 Whatever the reason might be, you can always troubleshoot the device by identifying the error and following the steps to resolve.
 Let's look into the most common types of error codes for Roomba robot cleaners and how you can fix them without seeking expert assistance.